We never set out to launch a startup. This is the story of how we ended up here anyway.

-The three co-founders of OneScreen.ai all worked together during the early days at a Boston-based tech startup called HubSpot.
-Now, HubSpot is a large company that's well known for its marketing and sales software.
-Back then, even in Boston most people didn't know the name HubSpot.
+The three co-founders of OneScreen.ai—Greg, Andrei, and I—all worked together at a Boston-based tech startup called HubSpot in its early days.
+HubSpot is now a large company well known for its marketing and sales software.
+Back then, even in Boston, most people didn't know the name HubSpot.

 (pictured below: the look on my wife's face when I ask her to pose for an investor pitch deck photograph without warning her)

 During our hackathon, we built a small device that any brick and mortar business owner can receive for free.
-They just plug it into an TVs or other digital displays in their store, and they instantly become part of a content and ad auction network.
+They just plug it into any digital display in their store (a TV works just fine too) and instantly become part of a content and ad auction network.

-Most of them are already showing ads inside their businesses, using TVs to stream content from major networks.
+Most brick and mortar businesses already show ads, using TVs to stream content from major networks.
 But none of those ads are relevant to the people inside their store and they don't get any share of the revenue.
 They actually pay to show ads in their stores.

-OneScreen.ai was born to become a modern network that connected every small business together to create a modern content and advertising network.
+OneScreen.ai was born to become a modern network that connected every small business together to create an out-of-home content and advertising network.
 It enables marketers to execute powerful ROI-positive campaigns while funneling their budgets into the local businesses that form the foundations of our communities.

-OneScreen.ai enables small business owners to easily execute their own customer acquisition campaigns without spending precious budgets by giving them the ability to trade space on their wall for space on someone else's wall -- a unit of economic value they've always owned but never been able to spend.
+With OneScreen.ai, small business owners can easily execute their own customer acquisition campaigns without spending precious budgets by trading space on their wall for space on someone else's wall—a unit of economic value they've always owned but never been able to spend.

 Here's the rough draft of the explainer video we're working on for marketers who are new to out-of-home (like we were six months ago):

-During our conversations, we encountered incredibly intelligent and helpful people.
-For the first time in my career working with startups, not one person said that what we were building was a dumb idea that shouldn't exist (seriously, if you ever go into startups get used to people saying your idea is dumb).
-There were some people who thought it couldn't exist, but I stopped believing anything was impossible years ago (specifically, when I learned there were new Star Wars movies being released).
+We encountered incredibly intelligent and helpful people during these conversations.
+For the first time in my career working with startups, not one person said that what we were building was a dumb idea that shouldn't exist (seriously, if you ever go into startups, get used to people saying your idea is dumb).
+Well, some people thought it couldn't exist, but I stopped believing anything was impossible years ago (specifically, when I learned there were new Star Wars movies being released).

-Despite the warm reception, we realized that we couldn't simply hand our prototype off to someone else, the OneScreen.ai team worked with our incredible group of advisers and investors to create an end-to-end platform to make this a reality.
+Despite the warm reception, we realized that we couldn't simply hand our prototype off to someone else; the OneScreen.ai team worked with an incredible group of advisers and investors to create an end-to-end platform to make this a reality.
 This is something that should exist in the world regardless.
-Sam wrote a long explanation of the economic inefficiencies detailing why, but Greg thought this was too long already and edited it out.
+I wrote a long explanation of the economic inefficiencies detailing why, but Greg thought this was too long already and edited it out.

-Instead, here's a short video from Sam, Greg, and Andrei explaining why they're so excited to tackle this challenge (and showing how terrible we are at reading from scripts while recording via Zoom):
+Instead, here's a short video from Greg, Andrei, and I that explains why we are so excited to tackle this challenge (and showing how terrible we are at reading from scripts while recording via Zoom):

 You might be surprised how much of an impact an additional $300-$3,000 per month can have on a small business.
-In our calls with the first businesses to join our platform, they told us that it could mean the difference between hiring back an additional employee or even if they re-opened at all.
+On calls with the first businesses to join our platform, they tell us that it can mean the difference between hiring back an additional employee or even if they re-open at all.

-We believe that there is an opportunity to create a new, transformative digital experience that makes life better for consumers and content creators everywhere.
-But our worst case scenario is that we help small businesses during a time of great need.
+We believe there is an opportunity to create a new, transformative digital experience that makes life better for consumers and content creators everywhere.
+But our worst-case scenario is that we help small businesses during a time of great need.

 "Wait so is this like Minority Report?"

-Okay, we get this question about once a week.
-What makes Minority Report creepy isn't the real-time personalization, it's the lack of control that people had over their privacy.
-The man was literally on the run from the psychic authorities and changed his eyeballs to avoid being recognized by automated technologies.
+Okay, we get this question a lot.
+What makes Minority Report creepy isn't the real-time personalization of ads, it's the lack of control that people have over their privacy.
+The man was literally on the run from the psychics, the authorities, and even changed his eyeballs to avoid being recognized by automated technologies!

 Consumers are already annoyed by cookies on their computers.
 Suffice it to say that any marketer who thinks they'll be able to abuse the trust of consumers to the point where they're swapping out eyeballs is unlikely to survive the next ten years as consumers demand control of their privacy, data, and lives.

 OneScreen.ai is built from the ground-up for consumers to be able to control exactly how their data is used to power the interactive screens.
-We'll publish more articles on that in the near future.
+We'll share more on this in the near future.

 I'd like to thank all of the people in the out-of-home industry who have given us such a warm and genuinely helpful reception.
-I'll be honest, usually when a startup comes into a centuries-old industry with a grand new vision they usually can’t expect a warm reception.
+I'll be honest—usually, when a startup comes into a centuries-old industry with a grand new vision, they can’t always expect a warm reception.
 There are people who have been doing good work in this industry for longer than I've been an adult professional.
-But from the folks at large companies like ClearChannel and Lamar to the folks at other tech startups like UpShow, we've been offered nothing but advice, cooperation, and encouragement.
+But from the folks at large companies like ClearChannel and Lamar to the folks at tech startups like UpShow, we've been offered nothing but advice, cooperation, and encouragement.

 I've spent a career in strategic planning using frameworks like Clay Christensen's "Disruptive Innovation" model or the "Blue Ocean" strategy.
-Never in my career so far have I encountered an industry with so much potential to grow and so much willingness to endure the burdens of change that will require.
+Never in my career so far have I encountered an industry with so much potential to grow and so much willingness to endure the burdens of change.